· · · · · · ·

 Large Canopy

 Most travel strollers have a tiny canopy, which leaves the kids exposed to the sun and screaming.
-As the sun is horrible to babies, make sure that the canopy is large enough or/and you bring an extra shawl to cover your baby.
+As the sun is horrible to babies, make sure that the canopy is large enough or/and bring an extra shawl to cover your baby.

-best travel stroller for Europe
+Best travel stroller for Europe

 The car seat issue is tricky.
 Technically, American car seats are illegal in Europe and Canada too.